OmarShawky1/ACU/README.md

 5. **Don't mention** people (E.g., @omar1111) or DM unless they are comfortable with it.
 (ESPECIALLY **MENTORS**)
 6. Don't ask to ask; Ask right away.

-#### Roles

-1. *Trusted*:
-   1. What/Who are *Trusted*?
-They are people, that were noticed & agreed upon him by 2 or more other *Trusted*, supporting the community.
-   2. How to be *Trusted*?
-      1. Do all you can to support the community and other *Trusted* will make sure of that.
-Each member is tested before enrollment.
-      2. Try to connect with people by finding a mutual interest; Start by asking who is in the same stage as you (E.g., who is writing his resume or applying for a job at companies *Z*) and start the collaboration.
-   3. What are there benefits?
-      1. Have access to the entire left side, of the aforementioned Mind Map, in the Discord Server.
-      2. Ask unlimited questions and get exceptional answers.
-2. *Students*:
-   1. Who are *Students*: Authentic admitted people who applied using one of the authentication methods in the newcomer channel in the Discord server.
-   2. What are there benefits?
-      1. Find tutors for the entire right side of the aforementioned Mind Map.
-      2. Ask mentors.
-      3. Have access to a single channel, called life-after-grad, that provides help in everything on the left side of the aforementioned Mind Map.
-      4. But all the above benefits are limited; E.g., People asking questions in Princeton Algorithms Part 1 Week 6 shall help people in Week 5 and the hierarchy goes on.
-If a student does not help like he gets help, he is warned to be banned.

 #### FAQ

 1. How to use Discord: